 When caesarean sections - or C-sections - are necessary, they save lives, but this type of birth is major abdominal surgery and recovery time can vary from one woman to another.
 During your caesarean section operation, the large abdominal muscles that have supported your growing womb, and which may already be weakened by your pregnancy, can feel quite sore and tissues which have been cut during the surgery and stitched back together need time to recover and heal.
 This means that you will need to take extra care when moving about and lifting things.

 What can I expect during my recovery?

-- Take it easy, your body needs time to mend, so you need rest and plenty of nourishment to do this.
-Eat healthily and arrange for help with normal day to day things, by asking your partner, family, older children, friends or hired help for extra assistance with daily chores and life.
+Take it easy, your body needs time to mend, so you need rest and plenty of nourishment to do this.
+Eat healthily and arrange for help with normal day to day things, by asking your partner, family, older children, friends or hired help for extra assistance with daily chores, food prep and general life.

-- Avoiding lifting heavy objects – again, as the abdominal muscles have been significantly weakened and will take time to heal and strengthen, lifting anything too heavy may cause you future back and abdominal muscle problems.
+Avoid lifting heavy objects.
+As the abdominal muscles have been significantly weakened and will take time to heal and strengthen, lifting anything too heavy may cause you pain and future back and/or abdominal muscle problems.

-- You will not be able to drive for some time, so it may be wise checking your insurance policy to see what they specify.
-However, even if you are legally allowed to, do not drive if you feel your body hasn’t sufficiently recovered to allow you to react as quickly as you normally would.
+You will not be able to drive for some time, so it may be wise checking your insurance policy to see what they specify.
+Even if you are legally allowed to, do not drive if you feel your body hasn’t sufficiently recovered to allow you to react as quickly as you normally would.
 Whether you are driving a manual or an automatic car, using your foot pedal/s requires a significant involvement of your lower abdomen.

 What happens with my dressing?

 Will my stitches need to be removed?

-Most wounds are closed using dissolvable stitches so they should not need to be removed.
-Occasionally, surgical staples or single stitches may be used, and these are usually removed around day 5-10 after your operation.
+Most wounds are closed using dissolvable stitches, which sit under the skin and do not need to be removed.
+Occasionally, surgical staples or single stitches may be used and these are usually removed around day 5-10 after your operation.

 What problems can I expect?